waynedsz/sandwich_shop/worksheet2.md

 Ensure that you have already completed the following:

-- Installation of Git and Visual Studio Code
+* Installation of Git and Visual Studio Code.
-- Installation of Flutter SDK
+* Installation of Flutter SDK.
-- Introduction to the Dart language
+* Introduction to the Dart language.
-- Introduction to Git and GitHub
+* Introduction to Git and GitHub.
-- Introduction to Flutter
+* Introduction to Flutter.

 ## Developing the Sandwich Counter Application

 We will incrementally build the "Sandwich Counter" application.

-### Setup the Project
+### Set Up the Project

 Open the Flutter folder containing the project you created in Worksheet 1 - "Introduction to Flutter" - in Visual Studio Code.
 This project should already be a repository in your GitHub account.